-- "funding objective" for the Section to be fully funded on a low risk basis, taking account of the strength of the Company covenant; - "stability objective" to have regard to the Company's ability in meeting its contribution payments and to have regard to the volatility of funding and security measures; - "hedging objective" for the assets to hedge a significant portion of the interest rate and inflation risk associated with the Section's liabilities on a low-risk basis.
+- "funding objective" for the Section to be fully funded on a low risk basis, taking account of the strength of the Company covenant; - "stability objective" to have regard for the Company's ability to meet its contribution payments and to have regard for the volatility of funding and security measures; and - "hedging objective" for the assets to hedge a portion of the interest rate and inflation risk associated with the Section's liabilities on a buy-in basis.

 In meeting these objectives, the Trustee, in consultation with the Section's sponsoring employer, British Telecommunications Plc, has entered into a buy-in policy with the Insurance Provider, Phoenix Life Ltd ("Standard Life").
 This policy is designed to meet all members' benefit payments as they fall due.
-The buy-in policy was implemented on 13 March 2023.
+The buy-in policy was implemented on 11 October 2024.

-The investment arrangements outlined in Points 7 & 8 have been designed with the above objectives, and the existence of the buy-in policy in mind.
+The investment arrangements outlined in Point 7 and 8 below have been designed with the above objectives, and the existence of the buy-in policy in mind.

-4. Investment Powers
+3. Investment Powers

 The Trustee recognises that the assets must be invested in the best interests of members and beneficiaries and, in the case of a potential conflict of interest, in the sole interest of members and beneficiaries.
 The Trustee has overall responsibility for the prudent management of the Section's assets.
-The strategic management of the Section assets is fundamentally the responsibility of the Trustee, acting on advice from Isio, and is driven by its investment objectives as set out in Point 3 above.
+The strategic management of the Section's assets is

+Statement of Investment Principles - BT (Lynx) Section of the Pensions Master Plan fundamentally the responsibility of the Trustee, acting on advice from Isio, and is driven by its investment objectives as set out in Point 3 above.

 The majority of the Section's assets are invested in a buy-in policy managed by the Insurance Provider.
-The remaining residual assets that were surplus to the insurance premium for the buy-in policy are managed day-to-day by the Trustee.
+The remaining residual assets are managed day-to-day by the Trustee.

-These residual assets have been invested in a policy with Legal & General Assurance (Pensions Management) Limited.
+The residual assets have been invested in a policy with Legal & General Assurance (Pensions Management) Limited.
 The day-to-day management of the residual assets is delegated to the investment manager, Legal & General Assurance (Pensions Management) Limited where the management of the assets is undertaken by Legal & General Investment Management ("LGIM" or the "Investment Manager"), who is authorised and regulated by the FCA.

-5. Choosing investments
+4. Choosing investments

-The Trustee recognises that the investment strategy should reflect the characteristics of the Section's liabilities and meet the objectives outlined in Point 3:
+The Trustee recognises that the investment strategy should reflect the characteristics of the Section's liabilities, specifically outlined in Point 3:

 - As the majority of the assets are invested in the buy-in policy managed by the Insurance Provider, the responsibility for these assets has been delegated to the Insurance Provider.
 However, the Trustee retains overall responsibility for reviewing the ongoing operation of and risks associated with the buy-in policy.
-This includes, but is not limited to the timeliness and accuracy of payments made to the Section. - The residual assets that were surplus have been invested such that a proportion is held in matching assets that are expected to move in value broadly in line with the estimated value of the true-up premium adjustment that is expected to be required by Standard Life as part of the buy-in transaction terms post any data-cleanse.
+This includes but is not limited to the timeliness and accuracy of payments made to the Section. - The residual assets have been invested in money-market instruments within the LGIM Sterling Liquidity Fund until which time the Trustee and Company agree a strategy for the remaining assets, alongside cash held in the Section's Bank Account to meet short term expenses as they fall due. - Finally, when choosing investments the Trustee considers risks, including Environmental, Social and Governance factors, which it believes to be financially material.